RISD believes the well-being of its staff is tied to a careful

 - Meeting internal or external customer demands

-- Impact the employee’s absence/schedule will have on the group or the institution
+- Impact the individual’s absence/schedule will have on the group or the institution

 Supervisors/managers are encouraged to build ongoing communication and assessment practices into the work relationship.